emtee40/SPMC-wiki/Sample-advancedsettings.xml.md

 # Overview
 The following sample advancedsettings.xml showcases a number of advanced SPMC capabilities.

 **You should only use the settings appropriate for your needs.
-All of these settings are optional!**
+All of these settings are optional!
+Some of these settings assume you have a high-powered CPU**

 Sample settings include:

 * hiding the splash screen
 * disabling the double back on home to minimize
-* using UHD (4K) resolution jacket art (thumbnails) and wallpaper (only valuable if also running GUI in 4K resolution) and improved scaling algorithm for caching
+* using UHD (4K) resolution jacket art (thumbnails) and wallpaper (only valuable if also running GUI in 4K resolution) and improved image scaling algorithm for image resizing/caching
 * auto-removing a video from "in progress" after it's 90% complete
 * hiding references to DVDs
 * enabling high quality scalers for higher quality video output